jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 someVar++; // now someVar is 101
 someVar--; // back to 100

+// Constants are decleared with the `const` keyword, they can't be reassigned
+// to a different value.

+const age = 5; // for constants that cannot be changed age = 10; // NOT OK, raises a TypeError

+// However, mutable values (like objects and lists) are still mutable when
+// assigned to constants.

-// Arrays are ordered lists of values, of any type. var myArray = ["Hello", 45, true];
+// Arrays are ordered lists of values, of any type. const myArray = ["Hello", 45, true];
+myArray[1] = 5 // OK

 // Their members can be accessed using the square-brackets subscript syntax.
 // Array indices start at zero.